Kurczak1233/IO_LVL_UP/README.md

 Alpha 1.0

 At that version my work on the project is done.
 I am fully aware that there is a lot of things to improve.
 Especially safety, javascript, design patterns and so on.
-The reasons why I have finished the project so quickly are:
+The reasons why I have finished the project so quickly are;

-Complete lack of free time.
+complete lack of free time;
-New semester of IT is beggining.
+new semester of IT is beggining;
-The amount of fixes, code-refactorings and general rebuilding of this app is clearly overwhealming.
+the amount of fixes, code-refactorings and general rebuilding of this app is clearly overwhealming;
 I want to develop myself more in .NET field of study.

-From my perspective this project has given me the awareness of multiple web development attributes like:
+<p>From my perspective this project has given me the awareness of multiple web development attributes like:</p>

 <p>How the DOM api works.</p>
 <p>What are js frameworks, and what is Vue.js.</p>